Current USDA Regulations and Enforcement Fails Animals and Public

 Tigers in the U.S.

-Carole Baskin, Founder and CEO of Big Cat Rescue, the world’s largest accredited sanctuary, that is devoted entirely to exotic cats speaks out about:
+Carole Baskin, Founder and CEO of Big Cat Rescue, the world’s most influential, accredited sanctuary, that is devoted entirely to exotic cats speaks out about:

 1. Where do big cats go when they are no longer profitable cubs?